GAVAR-Project/GAVARNOTE/index.md

 The Gavar Project is the creation of the first [[Extended Intelligence]], [[GAVAR]] and the way out of the fall of humanity through apathy, or in better words, the [[Key to the Future]]

 Me and [[The Other]] will create an [[Extended Intelligence]].
-Its purpose will be to extend humanity's capabilities rather than replace them, like how AI has been built so far.
+Its purpose will be to extend humanity's capabilities rather than replace them, a different aproach to how AI has been built so far.

-:D